Monday, February 22, 2010

 Hard to believe but true, Andrew's trait of fearing salesmen was definitely passed down from me.
 I remember in the late 80's, a time that I wished, I had run away from a salesman.

 Cappy was like the scary salesman puppet on the Pee-Wee's show.
 He would NEVER take no for answer.
-He wanted to sell us the tapes with the idea that it was included as a "freebie" to each new student.
-I told him his product was inappropriate, we train people to become casino dealers...not gamblers.
+He's extoll the virtue of his product by suggesting that they'd be included as a "freebie" in each new student's welcome package.
+I told him it was inappropriate because we train people to become casino dealers...not gamblers.

-Although some might commend the stick-to-itiveness of his frequent drop-ins, I looked at him as nothing more than a nuisance.
+Although some might commend his sticktoitiveness, he was nothing more than a narcissistic, time-wasting distraction.

-Cappy eventually got the hint and de-emphasized the hawking of his tapes.
-His new shtick was to rant on as a self-proclaimed gambling expert/consultant.
+Cappy eventually got the hint and de-emphasized hawking his tapes.
+Unpreturbed, he soon returned with a new gimmick.
+This new and improved schtick involved ranting on as a self-proclaimed gambling expert/consultant.
 To further promote this knowledge (and cassettes too), he produced, somewhere in the northern tip of rural Jersey, a regional cable-access TV show, "CAPPY'S CORNER."
 The program's focus was casinos, related gambling topics and entertainment that directly or indirectly dealt with the gaming industry.

 Once our commercial was aired, the prima donna visited more often and became harder to get rid of.
 Around the school, as they say in Latin, Cappy took on the role of, "celebriti non grata."
 One day, he sensed the bum's rush and tried to sweeten the pot by inviting me on his show.